access-ci-org/Toolkit-Docs/docs/toolkits/OpenstackInstallation.md

   You will be able to run openstack commands as the administrator.

   Now we need to create a few openstack pieces to get started.
+First, we need a service project to allow a space for service users to exist as well as a demo project for testing.
 Run:
 ``` bash
 	openstack project create --domain default --description "Service Project" service
 	openstack project create --domain default --description "Demo Project" myproject
 	openstack user create --domain default --password-prompt myuser
 ```

-  This last command will ask for a password for the openstack user "myuser"
+  This last command will ask for a password for the openstack user "myuser".

+  Now we need a role for our new user.
+You can name this myrole or something indicative of a user role.
+Then we will apply a role assocation so that the myuser is in the myproject project.
 Run:
 ``` bash
 	openstack role create myrole
 	openstack role add --project myproject --user myuser myrole